2sic/2sxc-docs/2sxc Docs Generator/index.md

   1. Create in the APIs (simplify APIs first)
   1. Create good sample of Page-Metadata App

-These topics are not or insufficiently documented...
+These topics are insufficiently documented...

 1. URL and REST API for changing data
 1. Future topics, lower priority